Learning Trivializing Gradient Flows for Lattice Gauge Theories

-In this work, we outline a strategy that unifies Lüscher’s perturbative with the recent machine learning approach, in particular continuous normalizing flows \cite{grathwohl2018ffjord, kohler2020equivariant, de2021scaling, gerdes2022learning}.
-More specifically, we propose to use the same gradient flow as Lüscher but instead of fixing its coefficients by perturbation theory to learn them by machine learning techniques, namely the adjoint state method.
-This has the advantage that we can use Lüscher’s perturbative results as an initialization of the machine learning model.
-The resulting model is not only manifestly equivariant under all global as well as local symmetries of the theory but is also constrained to a low number of required free parameters.
-We demonstrate that we can get comparable performance to the current state-of-the-art deep learning models, which have around 1 million parameters, with as few as $\mathcal{O}(10)$ parameters, and significantly outperform them by using $\mathcal{O}(100)$ parameters.
-We demonstrate that the low number of parameters and the perturbative initialization is particularly beneficial in the early stage of training.
+In this work, we outline a strategy that unifies L\"uscher's perturbative with the recent machine learning approach, in particular continuous normalizing flows \cite{grathwohl2018ffjord, kohler2020equivariant, de2021scaling, gerdes2022learning}.
+More specifically, we propose to use the same gradient flow as L\"uscher but instead of fixing its coefficients by perturbation theory to learn them by machine learning techniques, namely the adjoint state method.
+This has the advantage that we can use L\"uscher's perturbative results to initialize the machine learning model.
+The resulting model is not only manifestly equivariant under all global as well as local symmetries of the theory, but it is also constrained to a low number of required free parameters.
+We demonstrate that we can obtain comparable performance to the current state-of-the-art deep learning models, which have around 1 million parameters, with as few as $\mathcal{O}(10)$ parameters, and significantly outperform them by using $\mathcal{O}(100)$ parameters.
+We demonstrate that the low number of parameters and the perturbative initialization are particularly beneficial in the early stage of training.
 This is encouraging as this phase is the main hurdle in scaling machine learning approaches.
 A further advantage of our method is that it can be implemented using standard lattice tools and does not require any specialized deep learning libraries.

 The main objective of this paper is to introduce our approach and demonstrate its superior performance when compared to previous methods.
 For this, we will restrict ourselves to two-dimensional Yang--Mills theory as this is the benchmark on which we can compare to the existing literature leaving applications to higher-dimensional theories for future work. \\